Content reviewed by

 The Bottom Line: Is CBD Right for You?

-The science behind CBD is complex, especially when we are combining it with other compounds in the cannabis plant.
-The fact is, nobody knows the precise ins and outs of how CBD works for a variety of different conditions, at least not yet in full (we certainly have some good information so far).
+The science behind CBD is complex, especially when we combine it with other compounds in the cannabis plant.
+Nobody knows the precise ins and outs of how CBD works for various conditions, at least not yet in full (we certainly have some good information so far).

 What we do know is that CBD has been beneficial for many people seeking to manage diverse conditions.
 The best way to know if CBD is right for you is to try the cannabinoid under the supervision of your healthcare provider.